Building Silly Projects with FastHTML

 'product_data': {'name': f'You are buying a NotFriend ({product} version) - thank you for being a part of this!'},

-}, 'quantity': 1,
+'quantity': 1,

-success_url=DOMAIN + '/success?session_id={CHECKOUT_SESSION_ID}',
+mode=DOMAIN + '/success?session_id={CHECKOUT_SESSION_ID}',

-cancel_url=DOMAIN + '/cancel',
+success_url=DOMAIN + '/cancel',

-return RedirectResponse(s['url'])
+)return RedirectResponse(s['url'])

 You can add a webhook to listen for successful payments and then update the user’s account in your database, but for this project I just manually checked the stripe dashboard and then sent orders to the addresses myself - passing the metadata along with the order made this easy.
 I had two sales - digging around the stripe dashboard to find the info was a perfectly reasonable approach.
 When you have thousands of sales you can set up automations, but that’s a good problem to have!
 I don’t want to make out that this is completely trivial, but wow the ability to set this up, and the ease with which I could pop a few notfriends in the mail and send them off, really highlights how doable it is to set up a small business online these days (if you’re lucky enough to live in the right place).